dmlc/dgl/examples/pytorch/ogb/line/README.md

 - Paper link: [here](https://arxiv.org/pdf/1503.03578)
 - Official implementation: [here](https://github.com/tangjianpku/LINE)

+This implementation includes both LINE-1st and LINE-2nd.
+The detailed usage is shown in the arguments in line.py.

 ## How to load ogb data
 To load ogb dataset, you need to run the following command, which will output a network file, ogbn-products-net.txt:
 ```